-- The design of the curriculum is the responsibility of the Headteacher together with the Governors. - The implementation of the curriculum is the responsibility of Subject and Faculty Leaders, and their SLT line managers.
+- The design of the curriculum is the responsibility of the Headteacher together with the Deputy Headteacher (Academic) and the Trustees. - The implementation of the curriculum is the responsibility of Subject Leaders and their SLT line managers.

 IMPACT

 Monitoring, Evaluation and Review